lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 In particular, batch file ``test-c-exe.bat`` tests the compiler and linker batch files which build an executable from ``C`` source code.
 Once these batch files work, it should not be difficult to make the other compiler and linker batch files work.

-``test-c-exe.bat`` runs the appropriate compiler and linker batch files, and tests the resulting executable.
+The batch file ``test-c-exe.bat`` runs the appropriate compiler and linker batch files, and tests the resulting executable.
 It reports its progress, and so should give information as to where problems occur, if any.

 To run the basic test,